 This table is for general orientation only and does not constitute legal advice.
 Notice periods shown are for nonpayment of rent in standard residential tenancies.
 Federally subsidized housing (public housing, Section 8, PBRA) has separate federal notice rules that may require longer periods.
 Always verify current state, local, and program-specific requirements before serving any notice.

-In 2024, approximately 3.6 million eviction cases were filed in the United States.
+In a typical year, landlords file around 3.6 million eviction cases in the United States.
 A substantial share of those cases hit the same wall: dismissal for a defective notice.
 Wrong notice period.
 Wrong dollar amount.
 Missing statutory language that the landlord did not know existed.
 Improper service.
 Landlords routinely lose 8-12 weeks of rent - plus court fees - simply because they used a generic template from the internet that was written for a different state.
 Courts enforce eviction notice requirements to the letter, and close enough does not count.

 The core problem is that eviction notice rules are hyper-local.
-Texas requires a 3-day notice to vacate for nonpayment (Tex.
+Texas generally requires a 3-day notice for nonpayment unless the lease provides otherwise, and after Senate Bill 38 many nonpayment notices must be framed as a notice to pay rent or vacate (Tex.
 Prop.
 Code § 24.005).
 California requires a 3-day notice with specific language that differs from Texas (CCP § 1161).
 New York requires 14 days (RPAPL § 711).
-New Jersey requires 30 days for habitual nonpayment.
-Illinois requires 5 days but only for properties with 5 or more units (735 ILCS 5/9-209).
+New Jersey generally requires no separate notice to quit for simple nonpayment, though habitual late payment can require a Notice to Cease plus a one-month Notice to Quit.
+Illinois requires a 5-day notice for nonpayment (735 ILCS 5/9-209).
 Virginia distinguishes between nonpayment (5 days) and other lease violations (30 days).
 A landlord who uses a generic template from the internet - or worse, copies a form designed for another state - may be starting the eviction process with a defective notice that can be challenged or dismissed.

 Beyond notice periods, many states require specific language in the notice itself.
 California's Civil Code § 1946.2 requires landlords to include information about relocation assistance in certain no-fault notices.
 Washington state requires notices to specify the exact compliance date as of HB 1003 (effective July 27, 2025).
 Some states require the notice to state the exact amount owed and the exact period it covers - and overstating the amount by including impermissible fees invalidates the entire notice.
 The service method matters too: personal delivery, posting plus mailing, certified mail, or a combination - each state specifies what counts.